Vertex distortion of lattice knots: Abstract

 \section{Abstract}

 The vertex distortion of a lattice knot is the supremum of the ratio of the distance between a pair of vertices along the knot and their distance in the $\ell_1$-norm.
-We show analogous results to those of Gromov, Pardon and Blair-Campisi-Taylor-Tomova about the distortion of smooth knots hold for vertex distortion: the vertex distortion of a lattice knot is 1 only if it is the unknot, and that there are minimal lattice-stick number knot conformations with arbitrarily high distortion.
+Inspired by Gromov, Pardon and Blair-Campisi-Taylor-Tomova, we show that results about the distortion of smooth knots hold for vertex distortion: the vertex distortion of a lattice knot is 1 only if it is the unknot, and there are minimal lattice-stick number knot conformations with arbitrarily high distortion.